nculwell/MathStudy/Sciences.md

 - Schey. *Div, Grad, Curl, and All That: An Informal Text on Vector Calculus*
 - Shankar. *Basic Training in Mathematics: A Fitness Program for Science Students*
+- Fleisch. *A Student's Guide to Vectors and Tensors*
+- Hamill. *A Student's Guide to Lagrangians and Hamiltonians*
 - Dennery and Krzywicki. *Mathematics for Physicists*
 - Byron and Fuller. *Mathematics of Classical and Quantum Physics*
 - Nakahara. *Geometry, Topology and Physics*